Gaussian Process Surrogate Models for Neural Networks: Introduction

 Machine learning is not unique in seeking to understand a complex system whose inputs and outputs are observable but whose internal processes are opaque---this challenge occurs across the empirical sciences and engineering.
 An explanatory tool that is foundational across these disciplines is that of \emph{modeling}, that is, representing a complex and opaque system with a simpler one that is more amenable to interpretation.\footnote{ Though some architectural components of a deep learning system are commonly referred to as a \emph{model}---as in ``neural network model''---we use \emph{modeling} to refer to the methodology of idealizing a complex system as a simpler one.} Modeling makes precise assumptions about how a system may operate while abstracting away details that are irrelevant for a given level of understanding or a given downstream use case.
 These properties are valuable for a framework for understanding deep learning as they are in other scientific and engineering disciplines.

 As the popularity of deep learning has grown, a number of proposals have been made for modeling these systems.
 Numerous mathematical models of deep learning have been developed~\parencite{PDLT-2022}, and some surprising phenomena, such as adversarial examples~\parencite{szegedy2014intriguing}, have been captured with a mathematical analysis~\parencite{ilyas2019adversarial}.
-However, existing mathematical models, which are limited to well-understood mathematical tools, are unable to capture the properties of machine learning systems as applied in practice~\parencite{nakkiran2021towards}.
-Beyond mathematical models, localized models have aimed to explain the predictions of machine learning systems on a per-example basis~\parencite{Ribeiro2016WhySI,koh2017understanding,zhou2022exsum,ilyas2022datamodels}, but these approaches are, by construction, only partial explanations of the behavior of the end-to-end system.
+However, existing mathematical models are unable to capture the properties of machine learning systems as applied in practice~\parencite{nakkiran2021towards}.
+Beyond mathematical models, specific models have aimed to explain the predictions of machine learning systems on a per-example basis~\parencite{Ribeiro2016WhySI,koh2017understanding,zhou2022exsum,ilyas2022datamodels}, but these approaches are, by construction, only partial explanations of the end-to-end system.

-What might an alternative modeling approach---one that captures salient aspects of applied systems in a global fashion---look like?
-We appeal to two domains for inspiration.
+In this paper, we pursue an alternative modeling approach that draws on two domains for inspiration.
 In engineering design, \emph{surrogate models}~\parencite{wang2006review} emulate the input-output behavior of a complex physical system, allowing practitioners to simulate effects that are consequential for design or analysis without relying on costly or otherwise prohibitive queries from the system itself.
 In cognitive science, \emph{cognitive models}~\parencite{sun2008cambridge,mcclelland2009place} describe how unobservable mental processes such as memory or attention produce the range of people's observed behaviors.
 Both domains abstract away internal details, such as real-world constraints on a physical system or neural circuitry in the brain, instead treating the target process or system as a \emph{black box}.
 At the same time, both surrogate and cognitive models are constructed to replicate the end-to-end behavior of the target system and thus are complete where localized explanations are not.